Police and migrants in stand-off near Turkey's Greek border

 "FORCED HELPLESSNESS"

-Turkey is sheltering more than 2 million Syrians and Iraqis, the largest refugee population in the world.
-But a lack of jobs and hopes of a better life in Europe have led an ever-growing number to attempt crossings into neighboring countries.
+Turkey is sheltering more than 2 million Syrians and Iraqis -- the largest refugee population in the world -- but a lack of jobs and hopes of a better life in Europe has seen an ever-growing number attempt illicit crossings into neighbouring countries.

 With Ankara struggling to manage the humanitarian fallout and frustrated at what it sees as lack of support from European partners, there are fears officials could begin turning a blind eye to those trying to leave Turkey.